scala/docs.scala-lang/overviews/parallel-collections/overview.md

     res03: Int = 468520

 Here, we can see that each time `sum` is reinitialized to 0, and `foreach` is called again on `list`, `sum` holds a different value.
-The source of this non- determinism is a _data race_-- concurrent reads/writes to the same mutable variable.
+The source of this non-determinism is a _data race_-- concurrent reads/writes to the same mutable variable.

 In the above example, it's possible for two threads to read the _same_ value